-4.2.1 Creating a LTC QI Measurement Plan
+4.2.1 Creating a Measurement Plan

 Identify how frequently you want to collect and show data (e.g., daily, weekly or monthly).
-It must be frequently enough that your LTC QI team will be able to assess the impact of changes as they are testing them.
+It must be frequently enough that your QI team will be able to assess the impact of changes as they are testing them.
 Collect information related to each of your project's outcome, process and balancing measures using a Measurement Plan template to assist you.
 The template will help you clarify how you will collect data, and how often.
 It will also prompt you to outline particular sampling strategies or system analysis strategies you may decide to use.

 Wherever possible, collect data that gives you a detailed picture of each individual's experience.
-For example, how many minutes it took for staff to respond to each call bell signal.
-Do this even if your analysis might eventually be about a percentage of residents receiving a target level of response.
+For example, measure how many hours it took per patient to get an incontinence assessment, rather than whether it took more than 24 hours after admission.
+Do this even if your analysis might eventually be about a percentage of patients meeting a target value (e.g., 24 hours).